Tennessee Field Diamonds

 Chalcedony rose transitioning to crystalline growth.

-Another instance of fluctuating depositional mode.
+Another instance of fluctuating habit.
 This specimen shows a line of chalcedony-covered quartz crystals (slightly darker gray) growing along the lip.

 Internet photo, showing change from chalcedonic to quartz-flower favoring conditions.